mmistakes/jekyll-theme-hpstr/theme-setup.md

   background: filename.png
 {% endhighlight %}

 This little bit of YAML makes the assumption that your background image asset is in the `/images` folder.
-If you place it somewhere else or are hotlinking from the web, just include the full http(s):// URL.
+If you place it somewhere else or are hot linking from the web, just include the full http(s):// URL.
 Either way you should have a background image that is tiled.

 If you want to set a background image for the entire site just add `background: filename.png` to your `_config.yml` and BOOM --- background images on every page!